Mara-Li/obsidian-enhanced-copy/README.md

 - Footnotes are...
 Strange.
 They are copied as links, not the content of the footnote (check settings if you want to adjust this)
 - Not support Mathjax copying (as you can't select them in reading view).
 - In reading view, already "HTML writing" are not copied as HTML (like `<b>…</b>`).
 They are copied as markdown, or only the text is copied (if not basic html).
 You can prevent this using the `data-type="html"` attribute on the element.
 For example, `b data-type="html"` will be copied as `<b>…</b>`.
+- Selecting text with image will copy the name of the image.
+If you want to copy the image, you need to select the image itself (not the text).

 ## 📥 Installation